 Released October 6, 2010

-Just days after a UConn study (link) reported that agriculture in Connecticut contributes up to $3.5 billion annually and is responsible for 22,000 jobs in the state, the University of Connecticut Wednesday announced a gift of $1 million from former Johnson administration budget director Charles J. Zwick ’50, ’51 to its College of Agriculture and Natural Resources.
+Just days after a UConn study (link) reported that agriculture in Connecticut contributes up to $3.5 billion annually and is responsible for 22,000 jobs in the state, the University of Connecticut Wednesday announced a gift of $1 million from former Johnson administration budget director Charles J. Zwick ’50, ’51 to its College of Agriculture, Health and Natural Resources.
 The gift is part of the University’s $600 million capital campaign, Our University.
 Our Moment.
 The Campaign for UConn.

 Zwick is a graduate of the College, and a former Harvard professor who was director of the U.S. Office of Management and Budget under President Lyndon B. Johnson.
 During his tenure, he achieved the distinction of being the last person to achieve a balanced federal budget until the Clinton administration did so 30 years later.
 A noted economist, banker, and author, in 1968 Time magazine called him “an expert on government reorganization.”

 Zwick, who came to campus in October for a ceremony marking his gift, addressed an audience that included UConn President Philip E. Austin, numerous university officials, and Zwick’s wife, Barbara.
 Also in the audience was his UConn roommate from 60 years ago, Bernard Dzielinski ’50, ’52, of Ridgefield.
 The two have remained close over the years.

 “I graduated from high school at 16, and a few people told me I ought to go to college,” said Zwick, who grew up in Southington and learned his ABCs in a one-room schoolhouse there.
 “Going to UConn changed me dramatically.
 And now I’m at that stage in my career when I am asking, ‘Who made a difference?’
 UConn opened up a whole new world for me, and that world changed me forever.”